Vinfall/UserScripts/README.md

 > [!NOTE]
 > NOT working in *all releases* page.
-> You need to head to *a specific release tag* to make highlighting work.
+> You need to head to *specific release tag* to make highlighting work.

 ### Indienova Game Hide